programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 const intersects = raycasterM.intersectObjects( tori.children);
 ```

-Once you have saved, check that the mouse click and panel change now work on tori (as opposed to the jars).
+Once you have saved, check that clicking the tori now changes the information panel, rather than clicking the jars.

 ### Drag Controls: Enabling Jar Movement